A Brief History of the Exempt Market

 And in 2008/2009, The Storm Hit

 You can see where this is going (or may have even experienced it) and in 2008/2009 the private investment market imploded.
-Many issuers went into bankruptcy and, because of the long-term nature of private investments, most investors lost all of their invested capital.
+Many issuers went into bankruptcy and, because of the long-term nature of private investments, many investors lost some or all of their invested capital.

 In 2009, when the investment companies stopped answering the phone, most calls then started going to the provincial regulators – for example the Alberta Securities Commission.